Lax9876/Dynamic-Programming-visualizer/README.md

    cd dp-visualizer
 ---
 ##🖥️ Usage

--Choose an algorithm from the dropdown (e.g., Unique Paths).
+- Choose an algorithm from the dropdown (e.g., Unique Paths).
--Use control buttons to:
+- Use control buttons to:
-  ▶️ Play
+  - ▶️ Play
-  ⏸ Pause
+  - ⏸ Pause
-  ⏭ Step
+  - ⏭ Step
-  🔄 Reset
+  - 🔄 Reset
 -Watch the DP table fill as the algorithm runs.
+---